Ham and Bean Soup with lots of vegetables is a totally delicious, different and healthy way to use leftover ham from your earlier ham dinner.

-A ham dinner is special and often the meal of choice at the holidays, but usually you buy so much of it (because the price is right) and now after your amazing dinner, what to do with all that leftover ham?
-This Ham and Bean Soup is a perfect solution because in addition to the Cannellini beans, it’s full of healthy vegetables.
+A ham dinner is special and often the meal of choice at the holidays, but usually you buy too much of it and now after your amazing dinner, what to do with all that leftover ham?

 So let’s make it.

 - Shallot: The first ingredient in a Mirepoix for great soup

 - Celery: The second ingredient in a Mirepoix

 - Carrots: The third ingredient in a Mirepoix

 - Ham: The Star of the Show

 - Cannellini Beans: The Co-star of the Show

 - Low sodium chicken broth: Manischewitz tastes the most like homemade